Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/40_Modernization/20_Finding/page-10-action.md

 title: "RediSearch in Action"
 weight: 10
 ---
-To see [RediSearch] in action choose the [Search -> Movies] drop down.
+To see [RediSearch] in action choose the 'Search -> Movies' drop down.
 You’ll see a page with a search bar containing an asterisk ‘*’, and the results of that search (which, in this case, is all titles or plots matching the wildcard ‘*’. i.e. all movies!).

 Type in a search term (say ‘marry’), and you’ll get a list of movies that match the term’s stem, not just an exact string match.